automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Troodon.md

 # Troodon
-## Description: Possibly the smartest dinosaur that ever lived.
+## Possibly the smartest dinosaur that ever lived.